China–Slovakia relations: Transportation

 There are no direct flights between the two countries.
 Chinese citizens traveling to Slovakia can take a direct flight from Beijing to Vienna, Austria, and then take a bus to Bratislava, which takes about 45 minutes.
 Since the launch of the China-Europe Express in 2015, China has had several international freight trains departing from Yingkou, Dalian and Xi’an for Slovakia, changing tracks in the border town of Dobra between Ukraine and Slovakia.

 Medical assistance

-During World War II, Czechoslovakian doctor Dr. F. Kisch joined the medical team that aided China.
+During World War II, Czechoslovak medical doctor F. Kisch joined the medical team that aided China.
 The names of the medical team members are engraved in Guiyang Forest Park.

 After the COVID-19 outbreak in China, Slovakia donated US$200,000 to China.
 After the outbreak in Slovakia in March 2020, China assisted Slovakia in purchasing and transporting back about 100 tons of anti-epidemic materials from China, including various masks, protective clothing, and testing kits.
 In April 2020, anti-epidemic materials donated by Chinese cities such as Beijing, Shanghai, and Cangzhou arrived at Bratislava Airport.
 Chinese Ambassador to Slovakia Sun Lijie, Director of the Office of the Slovak Prime Minister's Office Jakub, and some media went to the airport to welcome them.